xta0/xta0.me/_posts/2025-02-04-GenAI-Stable-Diffusion-Fine-Tune-2.md

 categories: ["GenAI", "Textual Inversion", "Fine-Tune", "Stable Diffusion"]
 ---

-Textual Inversion(TI) is another way to fine tune the pretrained model.
-Unlike LoRA, <mark>TI is a technique to add new embedding space based on the trained data</mark>.
-Simply put, TI is a text embedding that matches the target image the best, such as its style, object, or face.
+Textual Inversion (TI) is another way to fine-tune the pretrained model.
+Unlike LoRA, <mark>TI is a technique to add a new embedding space based on the training data</mark>.
+Simply put, TI is a text embedding that best matches the target image, such as its style, object, or face.
 The key is to find the new embedding that does not exist in the current text encoder.

 ### How TI works